 3. Working with the aged is also a daily lesson in the importance of keeping your mind and body active.

-This can mean that you work harder on your own health and wellbeing.
+This can mean that you work harder on your own physical and mental health which will help to give you a sense of wellbeing.

 4. One of the greatest privileges of working with the elderly is hearing the stories of those in your care.

 Sometimes it is a tale of romance, sometimes war, but they are stories that can transport you to another time, which can feel very different to our own.
 This will also help you give a real sense of perspective on how you see the world.

 5. You get to experience the personal satisfaction of knowing that you are doing a job that genuinely makes a difference.

 It is easy to get up and go to work when you know that what you do has a positive impact on the community.Your clients will be diverse in their care requirements, and some will need a little bit more help than others.
 But knowing that you are providing them quality support in care, in whatever form that takes, will help you get out of bed every day and give you a real sense of purpose.

 There are lots of miracles in aged care.
 It could be a dementia patient remembering a loved one who has come to visit or a stroke patient learning to talk again.
 When you work in aged care you see things that people thought were impossible.

 7. When it comes to working in aged care, there are lots of different options.

 You might be surprised to learn that jobs vary from nursing to administration.

 While the majority of people employed in this sector work in healthcare and social assistance, jobs can also be found in administration and support services.